pystardust/ani-cli/README.md

 </p>

 <h3 align="center">
-A cli to browse and watch anime.
+A cli to browse and watch anime (alone AND with friends).
 This tool scrapes the site <a href="https://gogoplay5.com">gogoplay.</a>
 </h3>

 <h1 align="center">